Close cookie details

 About the Author-

-• Angie Thomas is the author of the award-winning, #1 New York Times bestselling novels The Hate U Give, On the Come Up, and Concrete Rose as well as Find Your Voice: A Guided Journal for Writing Your Truth.
+• Angie Thomas is the author of the award-winning, #1 New York Times bestselling novels Nic Blake and the Remarkables: The Manifestor Prophecy, The Hate U Give, Concrete Rose, and On the Come Up, as well as Find Your Voice: A Guided Journal for Writing Your Truth.
 She is also a coauthor of the bestselling collaborative novels Blackout and Whiteout.
 Angie divides her time between her native Jackson, Mississippi, and Atlanta, Georgia.
 You can find her online at angiethomas.com.

 Reviews-